-A confined or incarcerated individual is an individual who is serving a criminal sentence in a federal, state, or local penitentiary, prison, jail, reformatory, work farm, juvenile justice facility, or similar correctional institution (whether it is operated by the government or a contractor).
+A confined or incarcerated individual is a person serving a criminal sentence in a federal, state, or local penitentiary, prison, jail, reformatory, work farm, juvenile justice facility, or similar correctional institution (operated by either the government or a contractor).
+A juvenile justice facility is a public or private residential facility that is operated primarily for the care and rehabilitation of youth who, under state juvenile justice laws, are accused of committing a delinquent act; have been adjudicated delinquent; or are determined to be in need of supervision.
 A student is not considered to be incarcerated if they are subject to or serving an involuntary civil commitment, in a half-way house or home detention, or are sentenced to serve only weekends.

-Juvenile Justice Facility: A public or private residential facility that is operated primarily for the care and rehabilitation of youth who, under state juvenile justice laws, are accused of committing a delinquent act, have been adjudicated delinquent, or are determined to be in need of supervision.

-The FAFSA Simplification Act (the Act), passed on December 27, 2020 as part of the Consolidated Appropriations Act, 2021 (P.L.
-116-260), made many important amendments to the Higher Education Act of 1965, as amended (HEA).
-One important amendment was to allow students who are incarcerated in federal or state correctional facilities to access Pell Grants for the first time since 1994.
-As part of implementing this new access to Pell Grants for confined or incarcerated individuals, the Department of Education (Department) published a final rule in the Federal Register (87 FR 65426) on

-October 28, 2022 to implement the statutory requirements for confined or incarcerated individuals enrolling in an eligible prison education program (PEP).
-Beginning on July 1, 2023 a confined or incarcerated individual is eligible to receive a Pell Grant if that individual enrolls in an eligible PEP.
+The FAFSA Simplification Act made many important amendments to the HEA.
+One important amendment was to allow students who are incarcerated in federal or state correctional facilities to access Pell Grants when they enrolled in an eligible prison education program (PEP).
+As part of implementing this new access to Pell Grants for confined or incarcerated individuals, the Department published a final rule in the Federal Register (87 FR 65426) on October 28, 2022, to implement the statutory requirements for confined or incarcerated individuals enrolling in an eligible prison education program (PEP).
+Beginning on July 1, 2023, a confined or incarcerated individual is eligible to receive a Pell Grant if that individual enrolls in an eligible PEP at a public, private nonprofit, or vocational school (but not at a proprietary school).

+The cost of attendance (COA) for confined or incarcerated students is limited to tuition and fees; books, course materials, supplies, and equipment; and the cost of obtaining a license, certification or a first professional credential (See Volume 3, Chapter 2 for more on COA).
 The specific requirements of an eligible PEP are outlined in the regulations at 34 CFR 668.236.
-For more information about these requirements, please review Volume 2, Chapter 2.
+For more information about these requirements, please review Volume 2, Chapter 2 of the FSA Handbook.
+There is also a Prison Education Program Q&A, and a Topics Page on PEP on the Knowledge Center which includes links to fact sheets, Dear Colleague Letters, and application materials.

-Prison Education Programs

-Prison Education Program (PEP) information

-The cost of attendance (COA) for confined or incarcerated students is limited to tuition and fees; books, course materials, supplies, and equipment; and the cost of obtaining a license, certification or a first professional credential (See Volume 3, Chapter 2 for more on COA).

-Students who are confined or incarcerated remain ineligible for Direct Loan funds during the period of their incarceration.
+Students who are confined or incarcerated remain ineligible for Direct Loans during the period of their incarceration.
 Although there are no statutory or regulatory limitations on eligibility for TEACH Grants, Federal Supplemental Education Opportunity Grants (FSEOG), or Federal Work Study (FWS) for confined or incarcerated individuals, they may not qualify for these types of assistance due to other program eligibility requirements.
 However, schools that enroll confined or incarcerated individuals must consider whether they would qualify for assistance under these programs when awarding aid.

-For more details on Pell Grant eligibility of confined or incarcerated individuals, see Volume 7 of the FSA Handbook.
-For more details on verification requirements for incarcerated students, see the Application and Verification Guide and DCL GEN-22-09.
+For more details on Pell Grant eligibility of confined or incarcerated individuals, see Volume 7 of the FSA Handbook and Dear Colleague Letter GEN-23-05.
+For more details on verification requirements for incarcerated students, see the Application and Verification Guide and Dear Colleague Letter GEN-23-12.